 - 1. Ask participants to stand and form a circle.
 Explain that - They are on a ship, which is sinking.
 They have to get into lifeboats, but there may not be enough room for everyone. - The lifeboats can only carry small groups of people. - They have to listen carefully for the number of people who need to group themselves and do so quickly so as not to miss the boat. - Anyone left outside a group, or any groups that are more or less than the number called are considered to have 'drowned' and are out of the game. - 2.
-Announce that the first lifeboat is leaving and call out the number that should be in a group, e.g. the lifeboat is taking groups of 3s, or 5s, or 7s.
+Announce that the first lifeboat is leaving and call out the number that should be in a group, e.g., the lifeboat is taking groups of 3, or 5, or 7.
 Choose numbers according to the size of the entire group. - 3.
 Give the participants 5 seconds to get into groups.
 Identify those who are out. - 4.
 Make a new announcement for the next lifeboat and call a new number for participants to form new groups. - 5.
 Continue until participants are relaxed and they have all had fun playing the game.

-ACTIVITY 11.2: WARM UP - LIFEBOAT
+ACTIVITY 11.2, PART 1: CHILD MARRIAGE

-To critically examine the issue of child marriage; to understand the consequences of child marriage and girls' rights related to marriage; and to discuss how it can be stopped.
+Purpose: To critically examine the issue of child marriage; to understand the consequences of child marriage and girls' rights related to marriage; and to discuss how it can be stopped.

-- · Explain the consequences of child marriage; - · List the human rights related to marriage and child marriage; - Describe what they can do to stop child marriage.
+- Explain the consequences of child marriage; - List the human rights related to marriage and child marriage; - Describe what they can do to stop child marriage.

-Draw the consequences chart in step 5 on a piece of flipchart paper.
+Preparation: Draw the consequences chart in step 5 on a piece of flipchart paper with no words in the boxes.

-- I. Ask participants what words first comes to their mind when they hear the word 'marriage.'
+- 1. Ask participants to call out the first word that comes to their mind when they hear the word 'marriage.'
 Go around the room and have each participant say one word.
 Write these on a piece of flipchart paper.
 Then ask them what they notice about the words written there. - 2.
 Tell them that this activity is about child marriage.
 Ask them what the term 'child marriage' means.
-Use their responses to come up with the following definition of child marriage: - Child marriage is any marriage of a person under the age of 18. - 3.
-Ask them to open their workbooks to page 131.
-Have a volunteer read the first story (Agnes) or read it aloud to the participants yourself.
-Then generate discussion by asking the following questions: - Did Agnes want to get married? - · Why did she get married, if she didn't want to? - · How does she feel about her marriage?
-Why? - · How does she feel about her future?
-Why? - · What do you think about her situation?
+Use their responses to come up with the following definition of child marriage:

+Child marriage is any marriage of a person under the age of 18.

+- 3. Read the first story (Agnes) to the participants.
+Then generate discussion by asking the following questions:

+- Did Agnes want to get married?

+- Why did she get married if she didn't want to?

+- How does she feel about her marriage?
+Why?

+- How does she feel about her future?
+Why?

+- What do you think about her situation?